 All M/T tilts come standard with a full width 2x10 ACQ top-grade treated floor.
 By top grade, we mean that it is specified to be #2 grade or higher lumber, and in most cases, we receive pure #1 grade lumber for our floors.
 We then press fit the floor in the frame and bolt it down in nearly 70 different locations to make sure it stays there for the life of the trailer.
 If you need it, we can also build this trailer with a full gridded cross member system and steel diamond plate floor.
 Price varies by length of trailer for this option, so call Craig at 712-589-3055 to get a quote.

-Photo above shows optional 9,990lb GVWR package ($750) on a 20' model ($145 more than an 18 foot model).
+Photo above shows optional 9,990lb GVWR package ($650) on a 20' model.
 Call for pricing on any custom model you need!
 We are here to help 7 days a week at 712-589-3055.
 Though we think that the 18 and 20 foot M/T units in 7,000lb trim shown are good for 80% of what most people want to use a trailer for, we also offer many other choices.

 This unit is available in the more powerful E/T model, which uses onboard hydraulics to power tilt and lower the bed.
 We also offer this unit in 18-30 foot lengths, 9,990lb and 14,000lb and even 21,000lb GVWR capacities, removable fenders, channel steel fenders that you can literally drive over the top of, 102” wide fender width floor extensions for specialty carrying, and much more.